robinfriedli/JXP/README.md

 ```

-In the back the used parameters are used to build the mode the executed task will be wrapped in.
+The parameters are used to build the mode the executed task will be wrapped in.
 For more advanced options
 you can create the mode yourself or even implement your own ModeWrapper to create additional modes the task may be invoked
 with.